 Offered spring.
+Prereq., WRIT 101 or equivalent, and one intermediate writing course.
 Introduction to the history, law and theory of environmental regulation in the United States using public and private land regulation mechanisms as case studies.
 Basic principles of constitutional and administrative law relevant to environmental regulation, substantive public and private land use law and the history of environmental problems and their regulation.
 Gen Ed Attributes: Writing Course-Advanced